pooyaho/JavaMatrixCLi/README.md

 There is the full command list:

 ### add [ #store_name ] #name1 #name2
-    Adds one matrix to another
+    Adds one object to another

 ### copy [#store_name] #name1 #name2
-    Copies one matrix to another
+    Copies one object to another

 ### del #name [ #name... ]
-    Delete the given matrix
+    Deletes the given object

 ### echelon [#store_name] #name
-    Calculates the echelon form of the matrix
+    Calculates the echelon form of the object

 ### inv [ #store_name ] #name
-    Inverts the matrix
+    Inverts the object

 ### lu #a #l #u
     Solves the lu decomposition